reclaimprotocol/reclaim-sdk/README.md

         });
         // Store the callback Id, Reclaim URL and expectedProofsInCallback in your database const { callbackId, reclaimUrl, expectedProofsInCallback } = request;
-        // ... store the callbackId and reclaimUrl in your database res.json({ reclaimUrl });
+        // ... store the callbackId, reclaimUrl and expectedProofsInCallback in your database res.json({ reclaimUrl });
     }
     catch (error) {